IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

 ### Debugging

-If you have any issues with the instaler, try running with the `--trace` argument which will produce verbose output to assist us in diagnosing your problem:
+If you have any issues with the installer, try running with the `--trace` argument which will produce verbose output to assist us in diagnosing your problem:

 ```
 curl -sL https://ibm.biz/idt-installer | bash -s -- --trace